JanNeuendorf/lorevault/README.md

 hash = "741C077E70E4869ADBC29CCC34B7935B58DDAC16A4B8007AC127181E2148F468"
 tags = ["tag1","tag2"]
 ```
-This file will only be in the folder, if one of the tags is given.
+This file will only be in the folder if one of the tags is given.
 It will replace untagged files at the same path.

 ### CLI